1a1a11a/PyMimircache/docs/User/intro.rst

 Performance, Flexibility and Easy-to-Use
 ****************************************
-Three feature provided by PyMimircache are **high performance**, **flexible on input**, and **easy to use**.
+Three feature provided by PyMimircache are **high performance**, **flexibility**, and **easy usage**.

 - **Performance**: PyMimircache uses CMimircache with state-of-the-art algorithm as backend for best performance.
 - **Flexibility**: PyMimircache can also be used without CMimircache, thus using all Python based modules.
 However, both usages have the same interface, no need to learn different tools.
 Besides, PyMimircache supports three types of readers, PlainReader for reading plain text data, CsvReader for reading csv data, BinaryReader for reading arbitrary binary data.
 We also supports VscsiReader for reading vscsi data, which is a special type of binary data.
 If your data is in special format, don't worry, you can easily implement your own reader, within a few lines, you are good to go!
-- **Easy-to-use**: We provide Cachecow as the top level interface, with provides most of the common usages.
+- **Easy Usage**: We provide Cachecow as the top level interface, with provides most of the common usages.
 Besides, you can easily plug in new algorithms to see whether it can provide better performance than existing algorithms.

 Work in Progress